jankjr/janson/README.md

 }
 ```

-Note: like `ValueType`, the `from` parameter will make the `Deserialize.fromJson` use the closest fits the source.
+Note: like `ValueType`, the `from` parameter will make the `Janson.fromJson` use the closest fits the source.
 Which for numbers would be a `BigDecimal`, and maps to `HashMap`, this behavior mirrors how the `ValueType`.